Simon Msuva

-Simon Happygod Msuva known as Simon Msuva (born 2 October 1993) is a Tanzanian professional footballer who plays as a forward for Iraq Stars League club Al-Talaba SC and Tanzania national team.
+Simon Happygod Msuva (born 2 October 1993) is a Tanzanian professional footballer who plays as a forward for Iraq Stars League club Al-Talaba SC and the Tanzania national team.

-Career
+He is Tanzania national team joint top goalscorer with Mrisho Ngassa.

+Club career

-On 28 August 2023, he joined JS Kabylie.
+On 28 August 2023, Msuva joined JS Kabylie.
 On 23 January 2024, Msuva joined Saudi club Al-Najma.

+International career

+On 23 December 2025, Msuva made his 100th international appearance for Tanzania in 2–1 defeat against Nigeria during the 2025 Africa Cup of Nations.
+Four days later, he scored from the penalty spot in a 1–1 draw against Uganda, drawing level with Mrisho Ngasa on 25 goals as his country's joint all-time leading scorer.